Chee Swee Lee: Athletics career

 At the 1973 SEAP Games in Singapore, Chee won two individual silvers in the 400 m and 800 m, as well as the team silver in the 4x400m relay.

 At the 1974 Asian Games, Chee competed in the women's 400 m event and won the gold medal with 55.08 seconds, setting a Games record and Singapore national record for the 400 m, which remained unbroken until August 2017.
 Chee became the first Singaporean woman to win a gold at the Asian Games.
 She also won a silver in the women's 4x400 m and bronze in the 4x100 m relays.
 The same year, Chee was named Sportswoman of the Year in Singapore.
 At the 1975 SEAP Games, Chee won the 400 m and 800 m events and the silver medal at 4x400 m relay.

 In 1976, Chee accepted a track scholarship at the University of Redlands in California.
 She qualified for the 800 m at the year's Olympics with a time of 2:07.4 minutes, but was unable to complete her heat in Montreal due to an injury to the Achilles tendon of her right leg, sustained during the National Amateur Athletic Union meet.
 Determined to continue running, Chee underwent surgery and reappeared in the circuit at the 1981 Southeast Asian Games in Manila, but failed to reach the podium in any events.

 Chee subsequently enrolled at Mt.
 San Antonio College, coming in second at its conference championship with a time of 2:11.0 minutes.
 She then went to California State Polytechnic University, Pomona under an athletic scholarship and graduated with a degree in business administration.
 In 1990, Chee retired from professional athletics.

 Post-athletics life

 After retiring from athletics, Chee moved to Diamond Bar, California with her husband Bob Cedillo, before beginning a career as a property agent based in Las Vegas, Nevada.
 In May 2011, she was presented with a medallion commemorating her participation at the 1976 Olympic Games.
-The association Olympians Singapore has also officially recognised Chee as the 97th Olympian in the country's history.
+The national Olympian association, Olympian Singapore, has also officially recognised Chee as the 97th Olympian in the country's history.

 Until Shanti Pereira won the women's 200 m in October 2023, Chee was the only Singaporean woman to have finished first at an Asian Games athletics event.
 Her 1974 gold medal is housed at the Singapore Sports Museum.